What Is A Port?

 Why might you consider a Port?

 Your treatment may require frequent delivery of medicine or fluids into your bloodstream.
-Your doctor or nurse may also require blood samples.
+Your healthcare team may also require blood samples.
 If this is the case, a port may be an appropriate option for your treatment.

 Comfort